Durst faces day of reckoning in murder of best friend

 “He’s 78 years old.
 He’s been walking around for a long time,” Lewin said.
 “He had a lot more of a life, you know, Kathie didn’t make 30.
 On balance, considering what he’s done, he got a lot more of a life than he was entitled to.”

-Associated Press writer Michael R. Sisak in New York contributed to this report.
+Associated Press writers Christopher Weber in Los Angeles and Michael R. Sisak in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.